houseman/houseman.github.io/README.md

 - MySql
 - Bootstrap framework for HTML, CSS and Javascript

-The product was, I believe, a pretty good one.
+The product was, I believe, a good one.
 I learned the following from this experience:
-- ideas are just ideas; execution is everything
+- ideas are good, but execution is everything
-- changing an industry is difficult; it takes a lot of time, and money!
+- changing an industry is difficult; it takes a lot of time, and money, over-and-above engineering capabilities
 - being first is not necessarily a good thing; timing is important
-- being a one-person-show is a lonely pursuit; I enjoy having colleagues and no one person is the best at everything
+- being a one-person-show is a lonely pursuit; I enjoy having colleagues and no one person can fulfill all roles
-- a bad hire is worse than a vacant position; the wrong person for teh job can and will do more harm than good
+- a bad hire is worse than a vacant position; a poor appointment can (and probably will) do more harm than good
 - working for yourself does not really make your time flexible; if you are customer-focused you are always "on call"

-For a number of reasons, the business was ultimately a failure, and was shut down end August 2020.
+During this time I experienced some extreme highs and lows but, for a number of reasons, the business was ultimately a failure, and was shut down end August 2020.

 ### Internet Solutions
 > January 2005 - September 2015 (Full time)